 To catch this wave as a Founder, you need to move this week, this month – not in the next 6 months or the next 3 years.
 Unless you’re on a rocketship already, in the fast moving water, I would pause what you’re doing and consider focusing on this.

-We’ve already invested in 4 companies in this area over the last two years, and we are aiming to make more investments in the next 12 months.
+We’ve already invested in 18 generative AI companies over the last two years, and we are aiming to make more investments in the next 12 months.

 When a new sector opens up like this, Founders can typically find low hanging fruit more easily than in areas that are better understood and thus more competitive.
 So get in there.